bcit-ci/CodeIgniter/user_guide_src/source/helpers/form_helper.rst

 	:param	string	$name: Field name
 	:param	string	$value: Field value
+	:param	string	$extra: Extra attributes to be added to the tag *as is*
 	:returns:	string

 Lets you generate hidden input fields.
 You can either submit a